23 Types of Meditation — Find The Best Meditation Techniques For You

 Mindfulness Meditation is an adaptation from traditional Buddhist meditation practices, especially Vipassana, but also having strong influence from other lineages (such as the Vietnamese Zen Buddhism from Thich Nhat Hanh).
 “Mindfulness” is the common western translation for the Buddhist term sati.
 Anapanasati, “mindfulness of breathing”, is part of the Buddhist practice of Vipassana or insight meditation, and other Buddhist meditational practices, such as zazen (source: Wikipedia).

-See also Meaning, Use and Benefits • GTG
+See also Meditation and the Coronavirus - GTG

 One of the main influencers for Mindfulness in the West is John Kabat-Zinn.
 His Mindfulness-Based Stress Reduction program (MBSR) – which he developed in 1979 at the University of Massachusetts Medical School – has been used in several hospitals and health clinic on the past decades.